e-gov/TARA-Doku/Dokujuhend.md

 - Esiletõsteid saab lisada nii:

 ```
 NB!
-See on roheline teade.
+See on rahulik esiletõst.
 {:.note}
 ```

 NB!
-See on roheline teade.
+See on rahulik esiletõst.
 {:.note}

 ```
 NB!
-See on punane teade.
+See on silmatorkav esiletõst.
 {:.adv}
 ```

 NB!
-See on punane teade.
+See on silmatorkav esiletõst.
 {:.adv}